vanhoefm/libwifi/docs/linux_tutorial.md

 If you want to look up information about a device before buying it you can use [WikiDevi](https://deviwiki.com/), or one of its mirrors, to get basic information about a device.
 It will for instance indicate the chipset and driver that a device uses.
 If you're lucky it might also contain the output of `iw list`.

+## Note on using real Wi-Fi interfaces

+Some general tips when using real Wi-Fi dongles:
+- You can inspect the output of `dmesg` to assure the kernel recognized the Wi-Fi network card
+- `ifconfig` will only show the current active network interfaces.
+Use `ifconfig -a` to show _all_ network interfaces.

 <a id="id-virtual-interface"></a>